 Make the Sauce

-- At this point, there should be a small amount of water left in the skillet—this will help create the sauce.
-Add the artichoke hearts, tomatoes, capers, garlic, 1/2 the lemon juice, butter, and parmesan cheese.
-Stir everything together with a sturdy spatula, ensuring the butter and parmesan melt into the sauce evenly.
+- At this point, there should be a small amount of water left in the skillet to help create the sauce.
+Add the artichoke hearts, tomatoes, capers, garlic, 1/2 the lemon juice, butter, and Parmesan cheese.
+Stir everything together with a sturdy spatula, ensuring the butter and Parmesan melt into the sauce evenly.

 - Taste the pasta, vegetables, and sauce and add salt and pepper.
 Add more lemon or capers if necessary, and add red pepper flakes if you like heat.

 - Transfer the pasta to the containers with a large spoon.
 Once all the pasta is divided, spoon in any leftover sauce into the meal prep containers equally.
 If there is a lot of extra sauce, put some in a separate container to use to add to the pasta when you reheat it.
-Once the pasta is cooled, put the lids on and put in the fridge.
-That’s it!
+Once the pasta has cooled, put the lids on and transfer to the fridge.
+That's it!

 Shannon says